Stoa, Norway

-Stoa is an industrial village and a business area in the Arendal municipality in Agder county, Norway.
+Stoa is an industrial village and a business area in Arendal Municipality in Agder county, Norway.
 The village is located along the European route E18 highway and along the Arendalsbanen railway line.
 It sits about 3 km west of the centre of the town of Arendal.
-The villages of Bjorbekk and Vrengen lie a short distance to the south.
+The villages of Bjorbekk and Vrengen each lie a short distance to the south.